Samuel Lewis (publisher): A Topographical Dictionary of Ireland

-First published in 1837 in two volumes, with an accompanying atlas, it marked a new and significantly higher standard in such accounts of Ireland.
-Apart from The Parliamentary Gazetteer of Ireland published in 1845, it has not been superseded.
+First published in 1837 in two volumes, with an accompanying atlas, it marked a new and higher standard in such accounts of Ireland, though it initially met with controversy from the Dublin Evening Mail.
 The first edition is available online.
-A second edition was published in 1842.
+A second edition was published in 1840.

 In the 1837 preface, the editor noted that:

-Lewis relied on the information provided by local contributors and on the earlier works published such as Coote's Statistical Survey (1801), Taylor and Skinner's Maps of the Road of Ireland (1777), Pigot's Trade Directory (1824) and other sources.
-He also used the various parliamentary reports and in particular the census of 1831 and the education returns of the 1820s and early 1830s.
+Lewis relied on the information provided by local contributors and on the earlier works published such as Charles Coote's Statistical Survey (1801), George Taylor and Andrew Skinner's Maps of the Roads of Ireland (1777), James Pigot's Trade Directory (1824) and other sources.
+He also used the various parliamentary reports, the census of 1831 and the education returns of the 1820s and early 1830s.
 Local contributors were given the proof sheets for final comment and revision.
 The names of places are those in use prior to the publication of the Ordnance Survey Atlas in 1838.
 Distances are in Irish miles (the statute mile is 0.62 of an Irish mile).

-The dictionary gives a unique picture of Ireland before the Great Famine.
+The dictionary gives a picture of Ireland before the Great Famine.